Skip to main content

 There’s a new federal filing requirement you’ll want to know about called the Beneficial Ownership Information (BOI) Report.
 This report is an extra step most Utah LLCs need to take at the federal level.
 The BOI Report requires you to share some key identifying details about both your company applicant and all the beneficial owners.
 These beneficial owners are the folks who own and actively manage your business.
 The information gets submitted to the Financial Crimes Enforcement Network (FinCEN), so they’re in the loop about who’s calling the shots in your LLC.

-Tip: We can file take care of the BOI Report for you.
+Tip: We can file the BOI Report for you for a fee.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.